Tags: Microsoft Unified Support Agreements | Negotiating Microsoft Contracts

 Once you have a handle on what Microsoft products and services you need and that drive your Unified Support cost, put them in a spreadsheet and apply anticipated growth across the various products for 3 years.
 In addition, forecast SAB credits and SA discounts that will be lost over the next 3 years.
 This analysis will allow you to arrive at an effective Unified Support cost forecast for your enterprise.

-It’s best to have your Unified Support contract and Microsoft Enterprise Agreement (EA) with the same renewal dates.
+It’s never a good idea to have your Unified Support contract and Microsoft Enterprise Agreement (EA) with the same renewal dates.
 Granted most EAs are 3-year agreements, and Unified Support agreements are 1 year contracts.
-Having them fall on the same renewal date will force some support cost focus for Sourcing, Procurement and Vendor Management (SPVM) leaders, at least every 3 years, as products changes are made to the organization’s EA.
+Having them fall on the same renewal date will often “hide” the cost increase of Unified in the much larger EA total cost.

 Tying Unified to your EA also locks you into Microsoft support quality degradation (record long Time to Resolution in Q4 2022) as well as lost cost avoidance opportunities with third-party support providers.
 Analysts recommend keeping Unified separate and opting for 1 year contacts so you can keep all you options available.